sceptre12/DroneGameSimulator/README.md

 this program to be able to understand the complexities one would face when trying to control a swarm of drones.

 ##Plan Of Action
-- Create Interface and layout for the project (Current Stage)
+- Create the interface and layout for the project (Current Stage)
 - Create a Command Controller (basically an input area where you can enter commands to control each drone) (Current Stage).
-- Give the user the Ability to create more drones (Next Stage)
+- Give the user the ability to create more drones (Next Stage)
 - Create the run automation script (the code that executes the command that was given by the user) (Next Stage).
-- Create a visual graph displaying the all of the drones command path (Next Stage).
-    - This graph will allow the users to see full color coded paths the drones will take .
-    - If the path will result in a drone crashing into another drone, The program will rerun, Choosing an alternate route
 - Create an algorithm that will allow the drones to learn from their mistakes and improve their positions so that on each run the drone is capable of taking a better route to reach its destination (Next Stage).
+- Create a graph displaying all of the drones command paths (Next Stage).
+    - This graph will allow users to see the full color coded paths the drones will take .
+    - If the path will result in a drone crashing into another drone.
+The program will rerun, choosing an alternate route.

 ##Install